Prague Franciscan Garden

 What’s It Used For Now?

 As I mentioned earlier.
 It’s a place to relax during the day but it’s closed at night.
 People use it for sitting in the sun, an informal meeting point, reading and eating lunch.
+There is a pay-toilet just outside the gate adjacent to the cafe.
 There’s also a public play park which will be used by under 5’s and associated parents.
 There are many benches laid out through the garden but no tables.
-There is a small cafe in the garden and another two in the Svetozor passage.
-The Franciscan garden is also included in the Prague City Walking Tour.
+There is a small cafe in the garden and another two in the Světozor passage.
 If you are looking to stay in the area then the Hotel Adria overlooks the Franciscan garden.